Meet the Maker

-Meet Lulu and Randy, the duo working together to craft premium Pinot Noir and carry on Milla Handley’s legacy in Anderson Valley.
+Meet Lulu and Randy, the duo working together to craft premium Pinot Noir and Pinot Gris and carry on Milla Handley’s legacy in Anderson Valley.

 The women of Handley Cellars have been mothering vines, babies, and business since 1982.
 Let me walk you through the matriarchy.
 Founding winemaker Milla Handley made wine and history with the award-winning Chardonnay she crafted in her basement in ‘82, becoming the first female winemaker in the US to establish a label with her own name.
 And the place she chose for Handley Cellars was Anderson Valley, a narrow stretch of land with unique terroir then largely undiscovered in the world of wine.

 A back-in-the-day polaroid of Milla Handley, founding winemaker of Handley Cellars.

 “I was captivated by the valley’s possibilities.
 The people here possess an independent spirit, and I felt I could follow my own path, somewhat removed from the entrenched winemaking culture.
 I wanted my wines to capture the essence of this extraordinary place.” - Milla

 That independent spirit did things her own way.
 She was all about low alcohol, high-acid, and restrained oak before it was cool.
 She’s known for consistency and not following the trends, even when she caught flack for it.
 And it's paid off — Handley has racked up Golds and Double Golds up and down the coast.

 But after 40 years of tending vines and award-winning wines, it was time to pass the torch to the two that knew Handley best — her daughter Lulu, who would run the winery, and her co-winemaker Randy, who she’d crafted wines with side-by-side for 11 years.